The west (main) fork of upper Water Holes Canyon

 splits into three branches, each of which has narrows, different in character - one forms a deep, sheer-walled gorge ending beneath a big dryfall, another is less deep but has a nice, short enclosed passageway through stripy white and brown sandstone, and the third becomes a tight slot - again rather short but very narrow, with patterns of light and erosion as good as any other canyon in the area.

 This section of the drainage could perhaps be reached by walking westwards cross-country from Copper Mine Road, but more straightforward is to hike southeast from US 89, beside or along the streambed, which apart from the lower slot is wide and sandy all the way; to view the best parts of all three branches is a journey of about 12 miles, round trip.
-The Navajo access permit, required for all hiking on the reservation, may be obtained from the parks office at Leche-e, and the staff will still issue one for the upper Water Holes area, even though this region is supposedly off limits to all private exploration; officially, only local tour companies are allowed to visit the narrows east of US 89, however they do not travel to the west fork tributaries.
+A Navajo access permit, required for all hiking on the reservation, may be obtained from the parks office at Leche-e, however as of May 2018 it seems that all the Water Holes area is off-limits to unaccompanied hikers, open only to the guided tour companies, even though they do not travel to the west fork tributaries.

 Photographs22 views of the west fork of upper Water Holes Canyon